Your guide to working remotely in Slack

 Communication

-Related: Our Help Centre provides a list of all our integrations and will take you through the process of setting those services as your team’s default.
+Related: Our Help Center provides a list of all our integrations and will walk you through the process of setting those services as your team’s default.

-Shifting entire organisations from office work to a fully distributed workforce is never easy, but with Slack, people have a shared, historical view into the work that’s happening across their organisation, can recreate the more human moments of work to stay connected with colleagues and can easily integrate the tools that people use every day to prioritise the work that matters the most.
+Shifting entire organizations from office work to a fully distributed workforce is never easy, but with Slack, people have a shared, historical view into the work that’s happening across their organization, can re-create the more human moments of work to stay connected with colleagues, and can easily integrate the tools people use every day to prioritize the work that matters most.